Maaz-x14/Maaz-x14/README.md

 # 💫 About Me:
 Building dope stuff across the full stack — from scalable backends with Spring Boot to sleek mobile apps in React Native.
 Also training my brain (and models) in Machine Learning.
 Diving deeper into ML workflows and getting hands-on with DevOps pipelines.
-Basically trying to go from “runs on my machine” to “runs like a dream in production.”
 Machine Learning (from sklearn to deep nets), cloud & DevOps stuff (CI/CD, Docker, k8s), and still sharpening my skills in React Native and full-stack wizardry.

 ## 🌐 Socials: